-Corridors are destinations, not just roads that get you efficiently from point A to B. They connect neighbours and neighbourhoods together.
-They’re places for people – whether you’re walking, riding, driving, or spending time with your family and friends.
+Corridors are destinations, not just roads that get you from point A to B. They connect neighbourhoods and neighbours.
+They're places for people - whether you're walking, riding, driving, or spending time with family and friends.

 Relationship To Plan For Growth

 Corridor Planning is a key initiative of the Plan for Growth and will begin along the Bus Rapid Transit Red and Green Lines.
 It will identify a variety of ways and options to transform the corridors into destination locations that can support the BRT system, enhance local neighbourhoods and foster city-building opportunities.

 - Stage 1: Research (October 2017 - March 2018)

 - Corridor research and analysis

 - Preparation of a digital 3D model of existing conditions along the corridors

 - Analysis of existing land uses and building densities

 - Alignment with existing City policies, guidelines, and work plans